TRANSPARENCY

 - Marketing and messaging decisions are led by PR and Marketing Manager, Charlotte Dow, in collaboration with Kathryn, Katie, and Paul.

-- Cold Reading curation decisions are made by the Cold Readings Coordinator in collaboration with the Artistic Directors.
+- Cold Reading curation decisions are made by the Artistic Directors.
 We aim to curate at least 50% of plays by female playwrights and at least 50% plays by BIPOC playwrights.
 Guest facilitators are invited to choose a play from a list, or invited to propose one.
 Roles are assigned by the facilitators.
 We aim to shuffle reading opportunities around, prioritizing new readers and BIPOC readers.

-All leadership meeting notes are shared with the annual staff (Artistic Directors, Managing Director Marketing & PR Manager, Cold Readings Coordinator, Grants and Fundraising Coordinator)
+All leadership meeting notes are shared with the annual staff (Artistic Directors, Managing Director Marketing & PR Manager).

 How we organize ourselves